KloppstockBw/GFNPoEPriceCheck/README.md

 8. tell the script your docs.google URL
 9. Have fun price checking in GeForce NOW

+### to do
+- troubleshooting
+- Gui to change config and stuff

 ### How it works - short story

 - it asks the user for various inputs and safes them to config file